Skip to content

 What to do if shampoo is swallowed or gets in the eyes

 When shampoo is swallowed in small quantities, mild nausea, vomiting, and diarrhea can occur.
 Usually, the only treatment needed is drinking fluids or sucking on ice chips.
-If gastrointestinal symptoms are severe or persistent, Poison Control could have additional recommendations.
+If gastrointestinal symptoms are severe or persistent, your poison center could have additional recommendations.

 When shampoo gets into the eyes, irritation and redness are common.
 A serious eye injury is not likely.
 The eyes should be rinsed immediately.
+See these detailed eye irrigation instructions.
 Be sure to remove contact lenses.
 Use lots of room-temperature water.
 For children, pour water onto the bridge of the nose and let it gently run into the eyes.
 Encourage blinking.
-Then check with Poison Control after rinsing.
+After rising, use the webPOISONCONTROL online tool to get help, or call your poison center at 1-800-222-1222.

 Baby shampoos often contain detergents that numb eye tissues to prevent stinging.
 However, baby shampoo can still potentially irritate the eyes.